jabbett/abbett.org/_posts/2020-05-26-recipe-challah.md

 date:   2020-05-26 18:57:00 -0400
 ---

 This is my adaptation of the challah recipe from _The New Best Recipe_.
 I've made it pareve, because what good is a dairy challah recipe?
-I've adjusted it to make 3 medium-sized loaves with a simpler braid.
+I've adjusted it to make 3 medium-sized loaves with a simpler braid -- our family of five eats one per Shabbat meal.
 Finally, I've worked on the flavor, texture, and bake time so it's tasty the next day, too.

 ---

-_Makes 3 8-inch loaves._
+_Makes 3 loaves._

 ### Equipment